gwijthoff/CDH507/content/resources.md

 MIT researchers using AI to [decode the still-undeciphered Indus script](https://restofworld.org/2022/indus-translation-ai-code-script/).
 The paper [published in *Science*](https://www.science.org/doi/10.1126/science.1170391) concludes that the script is likely not just symbols, but language.

 [AEOLIAN (Artificial Intelligence for Cultural Organisations)](https://www.aeolian-network.net/), including [this writeup](https://www.aeolian-network.net/case-study-2-computer-vision-and-cultural-heritage/) on use of AI with medieval manuscripts.

+Ben Lee’s [video walkthrough of the Newspaper Navigator ML tool](https://vimeo.com/454247544) and the data paper behind the Newspaper Navigator dataset, [“Compounded Mediation: A Data Archaeology of the Newspaper Navigator Dataset“](http://digitalhumanities.org:8081/dhq/vol/15/4/000578/000578.html)